Video store business plan for starting your own business

 - We will use online channels like Facebook ads, YouTube, and Google to boost our sales.

-- We will create a strong presence on all online channels of social media.
+- We will create a strong presence on all online channels.

-- We will offer discounts on all our services at the start to help earn clients.
+- We will offer a 20% discount on all our services for the first three months.

 6.3 Sales Monthly